 Annually, trained WRP recruiters from federal agencies conduct personal remote interviews with interested candidates from college and university campuses across the country.
 Candidates represent all majors, and range from college freshmen to graduate students.
 Information from these candidate interviews is compiled in a searchable database that is available through this website to federal Human Resources Specialists, Equal Employment Opportunity Specialists, and other hiring officials in federal agencies.

 To be eligible for the WRP, candidates must be current, full-time undergraduate or graduate students with a disability, or have graduated within one year of the release of the database each December.
 Registration opens August 28th, 2017 and will close Ocotber 18th, 2017.
-For the 2018 WRP release, interviews will be held in the fall of 2016.
-The interview period for the 2016 cycle will take place between October 27, 2016 and November 18, 2016.
+For the 2018 WRP release, interviews will be held in the fall of 2017.
+The interview period for the 2018 cycle will take place between October 30, 2017 and November 20, 2017.
 Candidates must be U.S. citizens.

 - AAAS Entrypoint (for internships)